Real Estate Transactions: What a Notary Public Can (and Can't) Do

 - Transfer property title

-- Register documents with the Land Registry
+- Register documents in the land registration system

-- Handle the legal closing process
+- Handle the legal closing process end to end

 ❌ Prepare Real Estate Contracts

-- Draft purchase agreements
+- Draft a purchase agreement

 - Prepare mortgage documents